RichardAlcabes22/nba_project/README.md

 - For the purposes of placing "Futures" wagers for NBA Champ, Conf Champ, etc...the first step is to ensure that Team X will qualify for the playoffs.
 If a wager is placed, and Team X fails to reach the playoffs, then the ticket is now an expensive piece of kindling.
 This project deals ONLY WITH THIS ASPECT of the process, will Team X qualify for the playoffs?
 - Further evaluation is necessary to compare the probability that Team X wins the NBA Championship to the payoff odds offered by the sportsbook.
 Much information is publicly available to make this evaluation such that a wager can be made with a Positive Expected Value.
 It is outside the scope of this project to elaborate further on the topic of sports wagering theory and practice.
 As a starting point, visit the "Wizard of Odds", Michael Shackleford's website at https://wizardofodds.com/games/sports-betting.

+#### Instructions for those who wish to reproduce this work or simply follow along:
+You Will Need (ALL files must be placed in THE SAME FOLDER!):
+- 1. final_nba_project.ipynb file from this git repo
+- 2. wranglerer.py file from this git repo
+- 3. modeling.py file from this git repo
+- 4. nba.csv from this git repo

+Ensure:
+- All files are in the SAME FOLDER
+- wranglerer.py and modeling.py each have the .py extension in the file name

+Any further assistance required, please email me at myemail@somecompany.com.